Navigating International Pet Travel: A 5-Step Guide to Titer Testing and Microchipping

 02Rabies Vaccination

-"Even with a positive titer result, you cannot travel the next day.
-EU countries require a mandatory 3-month legal waiting period."
+"Even with a positive result, EU countries require a 3-month legal waiting period."

 043-Month Waiting Period